'Generational player' Caitlin Clark puts on a show, dropping 44 as No. 3 Iowa tops No. 8 Va Tech

 More than 15,000 spectators turned out on a weeknight in Charlotte, North Carolina, many coming just to see Clark play, which is not uncommon phenomenon around the country.
 Wherever the Hawkeyes played last year, the host city would see a dramatic spike in attendance or more than 3,000 just to see Clark.

-It was a largely Hokies crowd at the Spectrum Center, and at times there boos for the officials from Tech fans who thought Clark was getting too many calls going her way.
+It was a largely Hokies' crowd at the Spectrum Center, and at times there were boos for the officials from Tech fans who thought Clark was getting too many calls going her way.

 But everyone got to see quite a show.